gazebosim/gz-fuel-tools/tutorials/04_cpp_api.md

 ## Overview

-Ignition Fuel Tools lets you perform a set of operations over the resources hosted in any Ignition Fuel server.
+Gazebo Fuel Tools lets you perform a set of operations over the resources hosted in any Gazebo Fuel server.
 These operations allow you to list all resources of a particular server, get the details of a resource or download it.

 We're going to run a few examples, so let's start by creating a directory for